omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 Alternatively, they might try to model the situation a bit more accurately.
 At times when the employment is nearly full, the bargaining power of the employees increases, and with it their wages.
-In turn, higher wages shrinks the employers profit margins, and the incurring risk leads to less employment.
+In turn, higher wages shrink the employers profit margins, and the incurring risk leads to less employment.
 So amusingly, as Goodwin has noted at the sixties, the economic system of wages and employment is very similar to a biological ecosystem of predators and preys.
 This can be modeled